zuranthus/zwm/README.md

   [[ $? == 42 ]] || break;
 done
 ```
 Build and install a new build of zwm.
 Restart zwm with `Mod + Shift + Q` (configurable in `src/config.zig`).
-Voilà: you using the new build and all windows are alive and in their workspaces.
+Voilà: you are using the new build and all windows are alive and in their workspaces.